 The solution for both scenarios, and which matches the insurance laws of all states, is a simple precaution called under-insured or uninsured motorist coverage (UMC).
 This is a type of insurance which covers your expenses if you’re involved in an accident with an ‘at fault’ driver who is either entirely uninsured, or whose insurance coverage is insufficient to pay your damage or medical expenses.
 Requirements to purchase such insurance vary widely from state to state, but are a highly useful and prudent purchase anywhere, especially states with high rates of uninsured (such as Florida), or densely-populated states with ‘no fault’ accident insurance laws (such as New York and Massachusetts).
 As a supplementary insurance, your purchase of UMC can prove the deciding factor in whether an unlikely accident with an uninsured driver is merely an unfortunate but temporary inconvenience, or a financial burden that ends up lasting years.

 Where you, or someone you love, injured or killed by an accident in Los Angeles or elsewhere Southern California?
 This is an extremely common occurrence in both Los Angeles as well as California more generally.
-If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or email@example.com.
-Our experienced personal injury lawyers have successfully pursued personal injury claims against dozens of negligent drivers who have injured or killed pedestrians, bicyclists or innocent bystanders in Los Angeles in the past in hit and run accidents and we fight tooth and nail to recover every element of damage for our clients that they are entitled to under California law.
+If this impacted you or someone you know or love, contact us immediately at (888) 529-3111 or [email protected] Our experienced personal injury lawyers have successfully pursued personal injury claims against dozens of negligent drivers who have injured or killed pedestrians, bicyclists or innocent bystanders in Los Angeles in the past in hit and run accidents and we fight tooth and nail to recover every element of damage for our clients that they are entitled to under California law.
 Without the help of a trusted personal injury law firm like JT Legal Group when you have been injured or killed in a hit and run incident in Los Angeles or some other part of Southern California, your claim may be subject to getting pushed to the side or completely rejected.
-For more information, including a free consultation regarding your particular situation, contact our firm immediately – we’re here to help you.
+For more information, including a no cost consultation regarding your particular situation, contact our firm immediately ” we’re here to help you.